Skip to main content

 Devolved benefits to Scotland

 The Scottish Government has been given responsibility for 11 benefits, including Disability Living Allowance, Personal Independence Payments and Carer’s Allowance.
-Payments are administered by Scottish Social Security Agency (SSSA) in Dundee and Glasgow.
+Payments are administered by the Scottish Social Security Agency (SSSA) in Dundee and Glasgow.
 Social Security Scotland – Benefits outlines the available benefits the SSSA are already delivering in Scotland.

-Money Matters in Partnership
+Money Smart in Partnership

-Contact
+Contact us